 Because the hay and roof were so dry it took no more than a moment for the entire ceiling to be suddenly ablaze.
 When people realized there was a fire, they made a mad rush towards the door, but no one could exit because the doors were nailed shut.
 People became hysterical and tried to break down the door, while embers and large flakes from the false roof began to fall onto the crush of people attempting to exit.

-One person attempting to help those fleeing was a man named Andrew from the puppet show.
+One person attempting to help those fleeing was a man named Andrew.
 Papers noted that as “he was endeavouring to help People out, the Flames set Fire to his Shirt, and burnt to his Bowels; he lived but a Day and a Night.”
-The ensuing fire was terrible, and one newspaper reported:
+The ensuing fire was terrible, and the Cambridge Chronicle and Journal reported:

 “Some [people] … escaped into an ajdoyning yard where was built round with thatcht houses … but [as they could not escape because it created a ring of fire around them, they] were forcd to lie down and perish in it.
 An Excise man and his child perishd there and his wife is since quite distracted.
 After the fire abated they found here an arm and there a leg, here a head there a body, some burnt with their bowels hanging out, a most deplorable sight.”

 One description of the devastation stated:

 “When the roof fell, which was scarcely half an hour from the commencement of the fire, the shrieks and anguish of the helpless sufferers were momentarily ended in universal silence and death.
 The bodies, reduced to a mass of mangled carcasses, half consumed, and wholly undistinguishable.”